Skip to content

 pH: n/a

-Area Features: Shower Creek Falls, Silver King Lake
+Area Features: Shower Creek Falls, Silver King Lake, Bull of the Woods Wilderness

 Nearby Hot Springs: Breitenbush Hot Springs